Insomnia

 less motivation for exercise and social life

-feeling dependent on naps/caffeine/alcohol or “sleep routines” to cope
+feeling dependent on naps/caffeine/alcohol to cope

 Increased appetite for junk food